1996 Summer Olympics opening ceremony: The Olympic flame and oaths

 Al Oerter carried the torch to the stadium and was the last to hold the torch outside of the stadium.
 He passed the torch to Evander Holyfield who ran with it through a network of tunnels and then made his appearance inside the stadium to a thunderous ovation on the stage in the middle of the field.
 Beethoven's Ninth Symphony (Ode to Joy) was played in the background.
 Holyfield ran with the torch down to the track and was joined by Greek athlete Voula Patoulidou.
 They both held the torch and made a lap around the track.
 This symbolized the relationship between the first and current Olympic Games.
 The pair then passed the torch to American swimmer Janet Evans, the penultimate torchbearer, who carried it around a lap of the track and up a long ramp leading towards the northern end of the stadium.
 After more than 10,000 torch bearers, Muhammad Ali, who suffered from Parkinson's disease, dramatically lit the Olympic cauldron.

 Then the oaths were given.
 US Basketball athlete Teresa Edwards gave the Athletes' Oath on behalf of all athletes.
 Then diving official Hobie Billingsley delivered the officials' oath.

 The Power of the Dream

 Music completed the ceremony.
-First up was the song "The Power of the Dream", composed by David Foster and performed in the opening ceremony by Céline Dion, accompanied by David Foster on piano, the Atlanta Symphony Orchestra and the Centennial Choir (Morehouse College Glee Club, Spelman College Glee Club and the Atlanta Symphony Orchestra Chorus).
+First up was the song "The Power of the Dream", composed by David Foster and performed by Celine Dion, accompanied by David Foster on piano, the Atlanta Symphony Orchestra and the Centennial Choir (Morehouse College Glee Club, Spelman College Glee Club and the Atlanta Symphony Orchestra Chorus).
 The song became the unofficial anthem of the Atlanta games.
 At the Closing Ceremony, the children of Atlanta performed the song as their farewell to the world.
-To close the opening ceremony, Jessye Norman performed the song "Faster, Higher, Stronger."
+To close the opening ceremony, Jessye Norman performed the song "Faster, Higher, Stronger," composed by Mark Watters with lyrics by Lorraine Feather.